estepanov-lvk/maroh/README.md

 # How to draw plots like in the article

-Run `plot_advanced.py path_to_json`, where path_to_json is path to json file containing list of experiment results directories and their names, plot title, (optionally) genetic algorithm result csv file.
+Run `python plot_advanced.py path_to_json`, where path_to_json is path to json file containing list of experiment results directories and their names, plot title, (optionally) genetic algorithm result csv file.
 See plot_advanced_input_example.json for format example.
-For example, if you ran `main.py data_examples/topology ...`, experiment result directory path will be `data_examples/topology/exp_...`, which can be specified as "path" value in json file for plotting.
+For example, if you ran `python main.py data_examples/topology ...`, experiment result directory path will be `data_examples/topology/exp_...`, which can be specified as "path" value in json file for plotting.